rohithbaggu56-dot/Sophos-Endpoint-SOC-Investigation-Lab/Investigation-03-DOCM-Web-Protection-and-Detection/README.md

 The `CEPlus.docm` test file was accessed from the Cyber Essentials security testing repository.

-The test was performed to observe how Sophos handled the file during a web-based access attempt and what security telemetry was generated on the endpoint.
+The test was performed to observe how Sophos handled the file during a web-based access attempt and what security telemetry was generated as a result.

 ![DOCM Test File Source](Images/01-test-file-source.png) *The screenshot shows the test file being accessed from the security testing repository, providing the starting point for the investigation.*